-- All submitted work is expected to be the original work of the individual student or group unless otherwise directed by the instructor.
-Note the emphasis on "submitted" work - this includes work that is explicitly graded and work that may not be. - Projects are to be the work of the individual student or team as specified.
+- 1. All submitted work is expected to be the original work of the individual student or group unless otherwise directed by the instructor.
+Note the emphasis on "submitted" work this includes work that is explicitly graded and work that may not be. - 2.
+Projects are to be the work of the individual student or team as specified.
 You may discuss general concepts, such as software libraries, Internet resources, or class and text topics, with others outside your team.
 However, discussion of project solutions, specific code, or detailed report content is an honor code violation.
-All source material used in project code and reports must be properly cited. - For the projects you will team up in groups of 2-3 students.
-While teaming up is voluntary, we strongly recommend that you work with a full group.
+All source material used in project code and reports must be properly cited. - 3.
+For the projects you will team up in groups of 2 to 3 students.
 You may switch teams or form new teams, but only between projects.
 You may work with at most one group on a given project.
 Students must contribute equally to the project within a team.
 It is not acceptable for students to either not contribute to the project or not to let the other group members contribute equally to the project.
-Please bring any problems in this regard to the instructor's attention early on. - You are required to read-protect your work on shared file space so students outside of your team will not have access.
-Failing to do so is an honor code violation. - Borrowing code or hiring someone to perform the work for you is an egregious violation of the honor code.
+Please bring any problems in this regard to the instructor's attention early on. - 4.
+You are required to read-protect your work on shared file space so students outside of your team will not have access.
+This includes your git repository on git.cs.vt.edu.
+Failing to do so is an honor code violation. - 5.
+Borrowing code or hiring someone to perform the work for you is an egregious violation of the honor code.
 We will use plagiarism detection software such as MOSS to screen out students attempting to do this.
-We have access to project solutions that were created and submitted outside of Virginia Tech, as well as all solutions that were submitted in past quarters. - Piazza rules: you are not allowed to post code that is part of your solution on the forum.
+We have access to project solutions that were created and submitted outside of Virginia Tech, as well as all solutions that were submitted in past quarters. - 6.
+Piazza rules: you are not allowed to post code that is part of your solution on the forum.
 An exception is a single line if it causes a compile-time or runtime error.
-Posting debugging output, including backtraces, is ok. - You may not post detailed descriptions of your design or solution on the forum.
+Posting debugging output, including backtraces, is ok.

+You may not post detailed descriptions of your design or solution on the forum.
 You may not post answers to design document questions on the forum.

-Not having read the honor code and its stipulations is no excuse for violating it.

-• If you have any doubt about what is and is not allowed, it is your obligation to ask the instructor beforehand.
+- 8. Not having read the honor code and its stipulations is no excuse for violating it. - 9.
+If you have any doubt about what is and is not allowed, it is your obligation to ask the instructor beforehand.